-When you arrive in Southport, North Carolina you are greeted, Southern style, by natural beauty centuries in the making, warm, gracious locals, and a rich and vibrant history.
-Southport’s roots date back to the 1520’s when French and Spanish explorers (now known as tourists) first arrived.
+When you arrive in Historic Southport, North Carolina you are greeted, Southern style, by natural beauty centuries in the making, warm, gracious locals, and a rich and vibrant history.
+Historic Southport’s roots date back to the 1520’s when French and Spanish explorers (now known as tourists) first arrived.
 What they discovered was a place of awe inspiring natural beauty that still thrives in Southport today.

 The Southport Visitors Center, located next to the library on Moore Street, provides a myriad of helpful information; maps for self guided tours, including all the historical sites, a friendly and knowledgeable staff, and brochures for nearly everything Southport has to offer.